larsiusprime/tdrpg-mod-docs/editor/00_bonus_battles.md

 By default, they are ILLEGAL TERRAIN and WATER.

 The player can't place defenders on illegal terrain, AND enemies can't walk on it.
-You can put down illegal terrain to make the level harder – decreasing the places where player can put their defenders.
+You can put down illegal terrain to make the level harder – decreasing the places where the player can put their defenders.

 Water is kind of similar – the player can't put defenders on water, and most enemies can't walk on it.
 HOWEVER, special water enemies can walk through water just like it's a regular path!